ChrisHandley/intro-to-python-lambda/_episodes/01-intro.md

 ~~~
 {: .language-bash}

-With sam-init select option 1.
+With sam init select option 1.

 Then select the Hello World Example